Barton on Maori Seats

 An issue that may be worth considering, is that some of those currently on the Maori roll, may not want to lose the right to vote in a geographic ward, and be forced into a Maori ward.
 Normally you can only change rolls after each census – so not until 2011.

-Why should there be ?
+Why should there be Maori seats?

-It's the Treaty, .
-Why the Government chose to ignore the Royal Commission's extensive research and consultation on matter is difficult to fathom.
+It’s the Treaty, stupid.
+Why the Government chose to ignore the Royal Commission’s extensive research and consultation on this matter is difficult to fathom.
 The Commission concluded there should be three safeguarded seats for Maori – two voted from the Maori electoral roll and one appointed by a mana whenua committee.

 And the Royal Commission got it badly wrong.
 Even if you agree that there should be Maori seats, their proposal had a vote for a Maori Councillor worth four times as much as a vote for a geographic ward councillor.